dendory/Healthstone/README.md

 * Run custom program

 ### Installation
-To install, run `setup.exe`.
+To install, download and run `setup.exe` as a local administrator.
 Make sure you have the Microsoft .NET Framework 3.5 installed.

 ### Modifying the source
 The source is in C# inside the `src` folder and is easy to customize.
 To build it, simply run `make.bat`.
 You do not need any specific tool other than the .NET Framework 3.5.